rickardlindberg/rickardlindberg.me/ideas/index.markdown

 ---

-Implement minimal OOP-language in the same fashion as Lua.

----

 The goal of a free software community should be to maximize the number of contributors.
 It is first about community, second about the product.